techthoughts2/pwshPlaces/docs/Search-GMapNearbyPlace.md

 ## DESCRIPTION
 Performs a nearby search request with provided parameters.
 Nearby search is useful for finding places near a specific geographic location.
-By default 20 results are returned from a standard search.
+By default, 20 results are returned from a standard search.
 You can increase this to a maximum of 60 places results by providing the AllSearchResults switch.

 ## EXAMPLES